ellypeop/Dissertation/README.md

 ### 04/11/2024

-Started working on the disseration in Overleaf.
+Started working on the disseration in Overleaf, finished first draf on section explaining the VQE algorithms implementation in Qiskit.

 Links:
 [Add extra level of sections](https://tex.stackexchange.com/questions/60209/how-to-add-an-extra-level-of-sections-with-headings-below-subsubsection)